CodeChron/fullstack-js-preview-docs/making_list_features_optional.md

 Let's make the add item form and the delete button optional in the list.
 This will make the component more versatile and easier to re-use.

+Discuss: this is getting advanced...don't freak out :-}

 ## Move optional features into a collection